josephluck/site/src/resume.md

 **Commusoft** _Junior front-end developer - July 2014 - March 2016_

 I started my software engineering career at Commusoft where I quickly became autonomous under the direction of a senior front-end engineer.
 I was responsible for core feature development and design of a large CRM platform spanning multiple products.
-Towards the end of my position, I was single-handedly responsible for a customer facing product that I engineered using React and liased with a remote backend team to see the product through to production.
+Towards the end of my position, I was single-handedly responsible for a customer facing product that I engineered using React and liaised with a remote backend team to see the product through to production.

 ---